amygdala/amygdala.github.io/_posts/2019-08-18-kfp-preemptible.md

 ## Introduction

-In this post, we'll show how you can use [preemptible VMs](https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms) when running [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/) jobs, to reduce costs.
+In this post, we'll show how you can use [preemptible GPU-provisioned VMs](https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms) when running [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/) jobs, to reduce costs.
 We'll also look at how you can use [Stackdriver Monitoring](https://cloud.google.com/monitoring/docs/) to inspect logs for both current and terminated pipeline operations.

 Preemptible VMs are [Compute Engine VM](https://cloud.google.com/compute/docs/instances/) instances that last a maximum of 24 hours and provide no availability guarantees.
 The pricing of preemptible VMs is lower than that of standard Compute Engine VMs.